Gamification in the workplace and its importance

-Like within a given time frame the first employee or team to complete the task advances into the next level which may comprise of subsequent challenges.
-Or based on the time needed to complete the task, you can allocate points for rewarding the employees and motivate the others.
+Within a given time frame, the first employee or team to complete the task advances into the next level, which may comprise subsequent challenges.
+Or, based on the time needed to complete the task, you can allocate points for rewarding the employees and motivate the others.

 Sounds convincing, doesn’t it?

-This way you are not only bringing out the best in the employees but at the same time, you are also making their work interesting.
+This way, you are not only bringing out the best in the employees, but at the same time, you are also making their work enjoyable.